-Instructions
+Instructions:

 - Read the case study. - Review the hypothetical Component guidelines and the Professional Work Category DCIPS Salary Table.
 Discuss the possible responses to the case study.
-Note how your group arrived at its answers and any special considerations.
 Provide both the salary and the grade/step for each. - Assign a spokesperson to share your group's responses with the other groups.